tatumumi/tatumumi.github.io/essays/bootstrap.md

 <em>Remake</em>
 </p>

 After completing the third and final WOD, I am confident in my ability to implement various features and layouts.
-I am also thankful for what Bootstrap helps me create.
-I do not think I would have been able to create such a sophisticated web page without it.
+I am also thankful for what Bootstrap helps me create; I do not think I would have been able to create such a sophisticated web page without it.

 ## Final Thoughts
 I think that using a UI framework is very advantageous for beginner software developers.
 They provide you with tools to create complicated sites in a relatively short amount of time.
-However, I do see where frameworks may restrict what one can do with their websites.
-Writing your own HTML and CSS code provides you with more artistic freedom.
-I am new to software development, so I am not worried about this limitation yet.
-But in the future, with more practice, I think it may be nice to part with frameworks for the sake of creativity.
+With more practice, I think using a combination of your own CSS code with Bootstrap would be favorable.
+This way you can create sites with your own artistic vision in an efficient way.